luccatrevisan/chewie-scraper/README.md

 ## Disclaimer

-This project is for educational purposes only.
-All data collected comes from a page that I built in August 2025.
+All data is collected from a publicly accessible page that I built myself.

 ## Possible Improvements
 - Add retry logic for failed requests